abieler/3d-tool/README.md

 1)  download python (version for python 2.7) anaconda distribution from http://continuum.io/downloads

-1a) execute "bash <downloaded file>" in the shell.
+1a) execute "bash downloaded file" in the shell.

 1b) choose installation path of anaconda.